Kentico/xperience-by-kentico-k13ecommerce/README.md

   - `DancingGoat.csproj` - XbyK Dancing Goat (live site channel + administration) enriched with integration to KX 13 Dancing Goat to show how to create simple e-shop with product listing, product detail and checkout process on XByK.
   - `Kentico13_DancingGoat.csproj` - KX 13 Dancing Goat example (live site) with configured Store API to demonstrate how you can set up
-REST Store API on you own KX 13 e-commerce solution.
+REST Store API on your own KX 13 e-commerce solution.
 - **KX 13 administration project (CMSApp) is not part of this solution!**

 ![Project diagram](./images/project_diagram.png "Project diagram")